 - So much that the private bathroom where the dinner was being served made total sense about two hours into dinner.

 - So much that I used that bathroom over a half dozen times during dinner, mostly so I could fart.

 - So much that after dinner I didn’t fit into the pants that I had arrived in 5 hours earlier.

-It was made by my girlfriend’s mom who made it specifically for us, so you bet your ass I ate it.
+It was made by my girlfriend’s mom who made it specifically for us, so you can bet your ass that I ate it.